GitLeeRepo/C_ProgrammingNotes/C_ProgrammingNotes.md

 # Preporcessor Compiler Directives

-## Debugging using a Sympol Defined During Compilation
+## Debugging using a Symbol Defined During Compilation

 You can optionally assign variables on the make command line for example, **make CARG=-DDEBUG**, which can then be used within the make file itself, and passed onto the gcc compiler.